BeeTeeLife

 My Simple Strategy For Gubernatorial Candidates Moving Forward

-All said, the reality is none is a perfect guy, all got where they got and did things they shouldn’t have for whatever reason I don’t know.
+In Nairobi’s Gubernatorial race, all said, none is a perfect guy; all got where they got and did things they shouldn’t have for whatever reason I don’t know.
 But assuming they want the good of this city.
 A guy’s gotta do what a guy’s gotta do.
-And before you judge them (or me ) each of these men is a product of you Kenyans (and where are the ladies?)
+And before you judge them (or me ), each of these men is a product of you, Kenyans.

-Miguna – that noise your hearing is like the shouting of spectators watching football.
-You understand the issues but you need to understand the psychology and workings behind the men and women who actually will be working with you.
-Your chances of success as a governor will be higher if you find a way to get in the advisory teams of whoever will be governor and stop assuming everyone is a fool and you are the brightest guy in the room.
-If you can do that which I doubt you are capable of, you will have psychologically grown to the level you need to be a successful governor.
+That noise you’re hearing is like the shouting of spectators watching football.
+You understand the issues.
+However, you need to understand the psychology and workings behind the men and women who will actually be working with you.
+Your chances of success as a governor will be higher if you find a way to get on the advisory teams of whoever will be governor.
+Stop assuming everyone is a fool and that you are the brightest guy in the room.
+If you can do that, which I doubt you are capable of, you will have psychologically grown to the level you need to be a successful governor.

-PK – you the only one who if you punched Miguna in the face would have gotten my vote straight.
+You’re the only one who, if you punched Miguna in the face, would have gotten my vote straight.
 A guy, where’s the mettle in you?
-You will do very well and impact many lives as a corporate leader without changing a thing, probably more than as a politician.
-However, if you still want it, be the nightmare for whoever will be governor.
-Be a loud critique, put them on their toes, simply show yourself to be an Alpha male who can stand among other men and hold his own.
+You will do very well and impact many lives as a corporate leader without changing a thing, more than as a politician.
+However, if you still want it, it will be a nightmare for whoever becomes governor.
+Be a loud critique, put them on their toes.
+Show yourself to be an Alpha male who can stand among other men and hold his own.

-Sonko – you might get the vote but that may not be the right move for you now.
-Stay on as a senator for another term, ditch your running mate, and whatever you think your running mate has got I can assure you, you can get from Kidero and more as his student and workmate, not his critique.
-You can learn fast and probably are headed to be Kenya’s youngest president but a guy, you need more brain than gangster brawn.
-If you move ahead – between you and your running mate one will be in a casket sooner than later.
-However, if your gang has influence beyond these borders (like the Russians ?) you good to go.
+You might get the vote, but that may not be the right move for you now.
+Stay on as a senator for another term.
+Ditch your running mate.
+Whatever you think your running mate has got, I can assure you, you can get from Kidero.
+You’re better as his student and workmate, not his critique.
+You can learn fast and are probably headed to be Kenya’s youngest president.
+But a guy, you need more brain than gangster brawn.
+If you move ahead, between you and your running mate, one will be in a casket sooner or later.
+However, if your gang influences these borders (like the Russians ?), you’re good to go.

-Kidero – boy do you need to campaign and money, lots of it!!
+Kidero – boy, do you need to campaign and money, lots of it!!
 Hapa hata kama ni kuiba kura iba!
-You have done what you could in the first five years and learned your lessons – lessons you should have learned before stepping into the office.
-To stay in – what got you in will keep you there.
-For a legacy, your big projects have to be implemented however the little things people see should be addressed.
-Rubbish collection, clean city, water and don’t ignore you partnering with populists (Sonko) or addressing the issues critiques raise publicly.
-People may not get the big picture but they are the voters.
+You have done what you could in the first five years and learned your lessons.
+Lessons you should have learned before stepping into the office.
+To stay in, what got you in will keep you there.
+For legacy, your big projects have to be implemented, but the little things people see should be addressed as well.
+Rubbish collection, clean city, water, and don’t ignore you partnering with populists (Sonko) or addressing the issues critics raise publicly.
+People may not get the big picture, but they are the voters.

 Author